 Sign up to our newsletter

-Its early successes are promising: it took the company less than a year to identify more than twelve compounds across seven disease states that show sufficient potential to advance to preclinical development.
+Its early successes are promising: it took the company less than a year to identify more than 12 compounds across seven disease states that show sufficient potential to advance to preclinical development.
 So far, Recursion has already identified 14 potential treatments for rare diseases.

 There are around 7,000 different types of rare diseases and disorders.
 Cerebral cavernous malformation (CCM) is one of them, affecting 65,000 people a year in the US alone.
 It is caused by abnormal blood vessels that form raspberry-like clusters in the brain and spinal cord.
 If these angiomas bleed or press against structures in the central nervous system, they can produce seizures, neurological deficits, haemorrhages and headaches.
 The only treatment available for it is invasive brain surgery, which is a high-risk procedure.
 Recursion identified a drug that could be used for treatment.
 Clinical trials are set to start early 2018.